Itinerary

 FERRY TO ST. GEORGE’S, SHOPPING, SNORKELLING & LIVE MUSIC

-While one country, the island of Bermuda is actually a long ribbon of land made up of 181 islands that take on the shape of a fish hook.
-A fine way to see it is from the water and during cruise season, Bermuda's ferry runs from end to end.
-Take the early boat from Dockyard to St. George's to spend a day in the former capital and UNESCO world heritage site, a spot that begs for exploration.
+The second leg of your Bermuda cruise itinerary begins with a little island-hopping.
+While it’s one country, the archipelago of Bermuda is actually a ribbon of 181 islands that take on the shape of a fish hook.
+A fine way to see it is from the water, and during cruise season, Bermuda's ferry runs from end to end.
+Take the early boat from Dockyard to St. George's to spend a day in the former capital and UNESCO World Heritage Site: the Town of St. George.

 Browse local shops such as the handmade Salt Spray Soap Company, local literature and goods at Long Story ShortThe Island Shop and the sweet scents of indigenous flora at The Bermuda Perfumery housed in photogenic Stewart Hall.